Imran Khan criticizes the Pakistani army for getting into politics - ExBulletin

 Imran Khan criticizes the Pakistani army for getting into politics

-Lahore: Former Pakistani Prime Minister Imran Khan denounced the country’s mighty military in his maiden speech after an Islamabad court freed him, saying he should be ashamed to get into politics and could train his own political party.
+Former Pakistani Prime Minister Imran Khan denounced the country’s mighty military in his maiden speech after an Islamabad court freed him, saying he should be ashamed to enter politics and could form his own political party.

 Addressing the nation from his home in Lahore on Saturday, Khan strongly opposed the Inter-Service Public Relations (ISPR) allegations against him and said the spokesman for the army’s military wing was not not even born when he represented Pakistan to the world.